 Founding Member and Managing Director

-Served clients in a strategic capacity.
-His experience in this service includes: Commercial Vehicle Group Inc. (Chief Strategy and Acquisition Officer) where Mr. Vomero helped direct the corporate strategy and evaluate over 100 potential acquisitions in 10 countries.
+Served as an interim executive officer or strategic advisor for: Commercial Vehicle Group Inc. (Chief Strategy and Acquisition Officer) where Mr. Vomero helped direct the corporate strategy and evaluate over 100 potential acquisitions in 10 countries.
 Mr. Vomero determined investment options, set and executed corporate strategy, or managed the sale of operating assets for: Three Five Systems (Chief Financial Officer), Coyne Textile Services (Chief Restructuring Officer), Annie’s Homegrown (Chief Financial and Operating Officer), Parts Depot (Chief Restructuring Officer), Epic Resorts (Chief Financial Officer), and Bliss Technologies (Vice President of Strategy).
 Mr. Vomero has served as the Chief Restructuring Officer for a large regional bakery and a large North American aluminum company.
 Mr. Vomero served as financial advisor to the Special Committee of the Board of Directors of Metaldyne Corporation; evaluated The Detroit Steel Company’s $500 million capital expansion plans; and has advised numerous smaller companies in developing strategy or strategic initiatives.
 He served as financial advisor and creditor trustee for Agent Provocateur, Inc.

 Led forensic and valuation matters.
 Mr. Vomero prepared several expert reports most notable of which are: (i) the United States Steel Corporation in an adversary proceeding concerning long-term expected economic, industry and company conditions surrounding the completion of a large transaction.
-He evaluated historical financial and valuation results for the International Textile Group (a WL Ross & Co. investment) as part of defending a minority shareholder action.
+He evaluated historical financial and (ii) valuation results for the International Textile Group (a WL Ross & Co. investment) as part of defending a minority shareholder action.
 He has also served trustees and examiners in investigating financial and management conflicts.

 He was employed by the consulting arms of Ernst & Young and PricewaterhouseCoopers, where he advised large companies in performance improvement and strategic issues.
 Mr. Vomero began his career as a staff auditor at Ernst & Young.

-Mr. Vomero is a graduate of John Carroll University (Bachelor of Science in Business Administration in Accounting, 1989) and a Certified Public Accountant (inactive status).
+Mr. Vomero is a graduate of John Carroll University (Bachelor of Science in Business Administration in Accounting, 1989) and a Certified Public Accountant (inactive status) and Certified Professional Forecaster.
 He has lectured on turnaround and restructuring topics and has authored two articles, “Managing Foreign Employees in Distressed Situations” Journal of Corporate Renewal (August 2006) and “How Do You Predict the Financial Future of a Distressed Company” American Bankruptcy Journal (December/January 2009).